dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 as a list, and I don't want Game to rely on implementation details of EntityAPI (even though Entity is abstract).
 The ultimate solution is to make a distinction between the 'front-facing' part of Entity and the rest.
+- Added ``getName`` so that collisions can use the name of the entity.

 ### Level
 - Added ``removeEntity`` so that the game can remove destroyed entities.